 Food insecurity is most severe in the highlands and some areas in the east where drought is recurrent and many people eke out a living through non-irrigated subsistence agriculture.
-Populations in the highlands live in isolated communities, and have a single maize harvest per year and few options for generating income.
+Populations in the highlands live in isolated communities and have a single maize harvest per year with few options for generating income.

 Chronic malnutrition among children is persistent and has strong ethnic and geographic dimensions—it is concentrated in rural communities of indigenous populations where total growth stunting rates reach over 80 percent.
 The relative levels of 58.6 percent in indigenous populations and 30.6 percent among non-indigenous have changed little since 1995.
 Many municipalities are predominantly indigenous and some have stunting rates of over 80 percent.
 A 2008 height census of first-grade students showed that more than 51 percent of elementary students in half of the country’s 333 municipalities suffered from either moderate or severe stunting, the latter being a clear indicator of chronic malnutrition.